 All eyes were on Jericho, but he didn’t care.
 All he wanted was an answer.
 And then he would be one step closer to—

 “It is understandable for there to be doubt between us.”
-Don Romano smiled as if amused.
+Don Romano smiled.
 “After all, by name, you peacekeepers represent justice.
 By rumor, we represent the opposite.
 Trust is something that must be forged by hand—”

 “But I do.
 I trust you.”
 Jericho turned to the don and looked him up and down.
 He then glanced at Francis and Carl and Allen.